(Scroll down to see the News items in the blue footers of every site page.)

-Irritable Bowel Syndrome (IBS), which is classified as a functional gastrointestinal disorder, also known as a disorder of gut-brain interaction, is a chronic condition of the lower gastrointestinal tract.
-Functional gastrointestinal disorders (FGIDs) can affect any part of the gastrointestinal (GI) tract, including the esophagus, stomach and intestines.
+Irritable Bowel Syndrome (IBS), which is classified as a functional gastrointestinal disorder (FGID), also more recently known as a disorder of gut-brain interaction (DGBI), is a chronic condition of the lower gastrointestinal tract.
+Disorders of gut-brain interaction can affect any part of the gastrointestinal (GI) tract, including the esophagus, stomach and intestines.
 IBS is the most common of these disorders.
 It is sometimes called spastic colon, mucous colitis, spastic colitis, nervous stomach, or irritable colon, but these are outdated terms.
-Modern research understands IBS as a disorder of increased reactivity of the bowel, visceral hypersensitivity and dysfunction of the brain-gut axis, and changes in the gastrointestinal microbiota.
+Modern research understands IBS as a disorder of increased reactivity of the bowel, visceral hypersensitivity, dysfunction of the brain-gut axis, and changes in the gastrointestinal microbiota.
 There are subgroups being defined as well, including post-infectious IBS.
-About 2/3 of people with IBS are female and 1/3 are male.
+About 2/3 of adults with IBS are female and 1/3 are male.
 In children, girls and boys are affected equally.
-IBS affects people of all ethnicities, socio-economic status, and ages, even children, with prevalence ranging from 9%-23% worldwide.
+IBS affects people of all ethnicities, socio-economic status, and ages, even children, with prevalence ranging from 5-10% worldwide.
 IBS can be mild, moderate or severe.

 Certain signs and symptoms occur with IBS.
 Symptom-based criteria for IBS emphasize a positive diagnosis rather than extensive tests to rule out all other diseases.
 No tests confirm the diagnosis of IBS.
 A detailed history, physical examination, and limited diagnostic tests help confirm the IBS diagnosis.
 More extensive testing is reserved for specific situations.
 A number of symptoms that occur together characterize irritable bowel syndrome.

 For symptom based criteria known as Rome IV click here.
 Rome V is already under development and expected to be released in 2026.